openfaas/docs/docs/openfaas-pro/dashboard.md

 The OpenFaaS Dashboard is a new UI, rebuilt to make operating and understanding OpenFaaS easier.

-> Note: This feature is included for [OpenFaaS Pro](https://openfaas.com/support/) customers.
+> Note: This feature is included for [OpenFaaS Standard & For Enterprises](https://openfaas.com/pricing/) customers.

 ## Using the dashboard